Aymos, a South African singer, aims to bridge the gap between Afro-pop and amapiano.

 “At the time, I was still new to the amapiano scene,” Aymos recalls over the phone, recalling what was going through his mind when he recorded “eMcimbini.”
 “I’d just met DJ Maphorisa, and he’d invited me to the studio.
 I wanted to show them (the Scorpion Kings) that I was capable of doing this and that I wanted to work.
 I didn’t want to blow the opportunity because it was one of my biggest chances to work in the mainstream industry, and I felt like I had to impress them.”

 Aymos began singing at church and in a school choir before becoming a dance/house vocalist.
-In fact, his single “Zaka” was originally an Afro-pop song before being remixed by Mas Musiq, Kabza De Small, and DJ Maphorisa to become a ‘piano hit with over two million views on YouTube.
+His single “Zaka” was originally an Afro-pop song before being remixed by Mas Musiq, Kabza De Small, and DJ Maphorisa to become a ‘piano hit with over two million views on YouTube.